datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-The interviewer looks at the RMSE value of your base model and asks "Just how good is your model?
+The interviewer looks at the RMSE value of your base model and asks you "How good really is your model?
 Does the RMSE value represent a good model or an average model?""
-You answer this question by benchmarking your model!
+You answer this question by performing model benchmarking!

 ---